Tygrak/MocapViz/docs/DOCUMENTATION.md

 `numBlurFrames` | int | Determines how many motion blur frames will be drawn before each keyframe. | 10 `numZoomedKeyframes` | int | Determines how many keyframes will be found and drawn for the zoomed visualization. | 12

+### createAnimationElement(sequence, model, visualizationWidth, visualizationHeight)

+Returns an element containing an animation of the given sequence with the given width and height.
+The animation starts playing automatically when it is created.
+The motion in the animation can be rotated using the mouse.
+Playback speed of the animation is most likely machine dependent.
+Can be quite useful when debugging.
+The returned element is a `<canvas>` element contained inside a `<div>` element.

 ### KeyframeSelectionAlgorithmEnum

 Enumerates the available keyframe selection algorithms.